When Should I Avoid Reflexology

 What Happens During A Session

 At the start of the session, I will go through a medical form with the client and then the client will be asked to remove shoes, socks and to lay back on a recliner chair.
 The feet will be cleansed and then relaxed with a short massage using an aqueous cream and then a sequence of thumb movements will be made to all areas on the feet.
 More attention will be made to the areas that may help with a specific problem.
 Notes will be taken during the session by marking on a blank foot chart of where reflexes are found and will be kept on record for any future sessions.
-The session is very relaxing and very often the client falls asleep.
 When a reflex is found, it usually feels either gritty, lumpy, tender, sore or spongy.
 Sometimes the client will also feel the reflex, circular or pressing thumb movements will be worked on a little longer on these areas.
-Notes will also be made on how the feet look as this can also help with the perception of the client's problem.

 How Will I Feel Afterwards